GSJets33/odin-recipes/README.md

-This is my first project using git and HTML to create a recipe website.
+This is my first project using HTML to create a recipe website.
 This site has multiple pages for recipies and includes links to move between them.
+Git will be used as the Version Control System (VCS) while github will be used as a remote git repository.